 Within the past year a branch of the family has moved up to a remote property about a mile from Ravenstonedale (which itself is remote) in the Howgill Fells.
 No, I’d never heard of the area either.
 It’s between the Lakes and the Yorkshire Dales and is marvellous walking and cycling territory, though don’t even consider visiting with a dicky battery - its hilly!

 Locally, places have been mothballed.
 The Coach House and Hare Hill House for example.
 Both previously meeting places / community spaces appreciated by many.
 One of the hardest things about the pandemic has been people’s isolation, right across the age range.
 Kids at school, parents at work, the retired who rely on community events for their social fix.
 It’s been emotionally very tough for people.
-Lots of folk walk past our house and to show you how desperate people are for company, they even stop and talk to us.
+Lots of folk walk past our house and to show you how desperate they are for company, they even stop and talk to us.
 We’ve had a pilot whose planes were grounded, herds of pensioners, dog walkers asking if we’d seen their dog and a couple who marched past every morning at full throttle, using the pandemic to wear out their hips.
-Sometimes Big Brother’s helicopter would hover overhead checking people weren’t in groups or too close to each other.
+Sometimes Big Brother’s helicopter would hover overhead checking people weren’t in big groups or too close to each other.
 A mad, mad world it became for a spell.

 Various supermarkets delivered for us – thank you to everyone who worked throughout to keep us all going (kept us alive in some cases!).
 Throughout a fraught couple of years, the red nerve agent took a bit of a hammering and my trousers shrunk alarmingly.
 Comfort eating became discomfort waddling.
 It's much easier to pile on than get rid of.